-By analyzing thousands of PPC accounts, we know that Quality Score has a direct correlation on your PPC success.
+By analyzing thousands of PPC accounts, we know that Quality Score has a direct correlation on your success in Google Ads and Microsoft Ads.
 By optimizing your Quality Scores, you’ll be setting yourself up for higher return on investment (ROI).
 That’s because higher Quality Scores correlate with lower cost per conversion!
 Cost per conversion is different from cost per click.
 It’s not how much you pay for each click, but how much you pay when someone takes the action you want them to take, whether that’s signing up for a free trial or making a product purchase.
 Since not every click results in a conversion, cost per conversion is generally higher than cost per click.

 Luckily, strong Quality Scores lower both your cost per click and your cost per conversion.

-Generally speaking, the higher your Quality Score, the lower your cost per conversion.
+Generally speaking, the higher your Quality Score in Google Ads and Microsoft Ads, the lower your cost per conversion.
 Remember, a high Quality Score is Google’s way of saying that your PPC ad meets your potential customers’ needs.
 The better you are at meeting the prospect’s needs, the less Google will charge you for the ad click.

-Since Quality Score determines where and how often your ads appear, it’s important to boost your ratings by working consistently on your account.
+Since Quality Score in Google Ads and Microsoft Ads determines where and how often your ads appear, it’s important to boost your ratings by working consistently on your account.
 This can be achieved by focusing your efforts on several key areas:

-Low AdWords Quality Scores are primarily the result of disconnect between keywords, ad groups, ad text, and landing page content.
-A high Quality Score comes naturally when an AdWords account contains organized keywords in appropriate keyword groups, ad text that corresponds with certain ad groups, and landing pages that connect with the ad text’s offer.
+Low Google Ads Quality Scores are primarily the result of a disconnect between keywords, ad groups, ad text, and landing page content.
+A high Quality Score comes naturally when a Google Ads account contains organized keywords in appropriate keyword groups, ad text that corresponds with certain ad groups, and landing pages that connect with the ad text’s offer.
 While there is no easy, foolproof answer to improving your Quality Score formula, paying careful attention to relevance will greatly improve your scores.